p2arthur/challenge_readme/README.md

 The wizard uses URLSearchParams for param extraction

-Errors appear inline and point to failing fields
+Errors appear in a toast and point to failing fields

 Applies only to pay transactions (keyreg already supported)